About my work

 To appear

 - Dawson, Virginia and Peter Jenks.
-To appear.
-Describing definiteness and indefiniteness.
+2023.
+Describing definites and indefinites.
 In Key topics in language description and documentation, Ed.
 Peter Jenks and Lev Michael.

-- Jiang, Li Julie Jiang, Peter Jenks, and Jing Jin.
+- Li Julie Jiang, Peter Jenks, and Jing Jin.
+2022.
 The syntax of classifiers in Mandarin Chinese.
-In {The Cambridge Handbook of Chinese Linguistics}, Chu-Ren Huang, Yen-Hwei Lin, I-Hsuan Chen, and Yu-Yin Hsu (Eds.).
-Cambridge University Press.
+In The Cambridge Handbook of Chinese Linguistics, Chu-Ren Huang, Yen-Hwei Lin, I-Hsuan Chen, and Yu-Yin Hsu (eds.)
+515-549.
+Cambridge, UK. (pre-print)

 2021